Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Homology CW-posets

-(b) In general one cannot expect that incidence posets will be hcw-posets.
-For instance, the open filter of the dimension $3$ element in the incidence poset from Example~\ref{E:PPincidence} is homeomorphic to the barycentric subdivision of the projective plane, hence has nonzero homology in two dimensions.
-This incidence poset is therefore not an hcw-poset. \end{examples}
+(c) In general one cannot expect that incidence posets will be hcw-posets.
+For instance, the open lower set generated by the dimension $3$ element in the incidence poset from Example~\ref{E:PPincidence} is homeomorphic to the barycentric subdivision of the projective plane, hence has nonzero homology in two dimensions.
+This incidence poset is therefore not an hcw-poset.

+(d) Routine dimensional considerations show that, for a monomial ideal $I$ and a homogeneous basis with minimal support $B$ of a minimal free $\mathbb Z^m$-graded resolution $\mathcal F_\bullet$ of $I$, the incidence poset $P=P(\mathcal F_\bullet, B)$ has to be an hcw-poset if $\dim\Delta(P) \le 2$.
+Thus Example~\ref{E:PPincidence} describes essentially the smallest such incidence poset which is not an hcw-poset. \end{examples}

+Next, we check that hcw-posets have sufficiently good combinatorial and topological properties.
+It is immediate from the definitions that if a labeled hcw-poset supports a free resolution then its elements are in a degree-preserving bijective correspondence with a homogeneous basis of the resolution.
+This takes care of the combinatorial part.
+The following proposition indicates that we also have reasonably good topological properties: